nandanmen/coin-server/usage.md

     }
 }
 ```

+> If you just registered and immediately send a GET to `/api/me`, the income and goal fields will not be in the response because they were not set.

 Sending a PUT request to `/api/me` allows you to update any of these fields.
 If it succeeds, it will respond with the updated object.